casszhao/INF4000.github.io/README.md

 If you check this website, you will find that the page offers different methods to solve our problem, including using ```xlim``` and ```limits = ```.
 We leave it to you to explore and play around.

+##
-## Practice: solve the overlapping issue.
+## Practice: increase the spacing between faceted plots
+##
+An advanced requirement is, try only increasing the horizontal spacing, not the vertical spacing, since we just want to remove the overlapping between 2000 and 2020.
+The vertical space works very well for us.

-## Case study: Fuction
+##
-Next, let’s look at an example function.

-## Case study: Trouble shooting with Google
+## Trouble shooting case study: fix a result
+##